-System Inspected Rate Good Rate Fair Rate Poor Repair Needed and Action Taken or Planned Systems: Gas Leaks, Mechanical/HVAC, Sewer X Gas systems and pipes appear safe, functional, and free of leaks.
+Year and month of the most recent FIT report 12/2022 System Inspected Rate Good Rate Fair Rate Poor Repair Needed and Action Taken or Planned Systems: Gas Leaks, Mechanical/HVAC, Sewer X Gas systems and pipes appear safe, functional, and free of leaks.
+There is no odor that would indicate a gas leak.
 Gas pipes are not broken and appear to be in good working order.
-Heating, ventilation, and air conditioning systems (HVAC) as applicable are functional and unobstructed.
-The HVAC System is operable.
-Sewer line stoppage is not evident.
-There are no obvious signs of flooding caused by sewer line back-up in the facilities or on the school grounds.
-Interior: Interior Surfaces X Interior surfaces appear to be clean, safe, and functional.
-Cleanliness: Overall Cleanliness, Pest/Vermin Infestation X School grounds, buildings, common areas, and individual rooms appear to have been cleaned regularly.
-Pest or vermin infestation are not evident.
+Heating, ventilations, and air conditioning systems (HVAC) as applicable are functional and unobstructed.
+The HVAC system is operable.
+Sewer line stoppage is not evident. there are no obvious signs of flooding caused by sewer line back-up in the facilities or on the school grounds.
+Interior: Interior Surfaces Х Interior surfaces appear to be clean, safe, and functional.
+Cleanliness: Overall Cleanliness, Pest/Vermin Infestation Х School grounds, buildings, common areas, and individual rooms appear to have been cleaned regularly.
+Pest or vermin infestation are not evident. there is not evidence of major pest or vermin infestation.
 Electrical X There is no evidence that any portion of the school has a power failure.
 There are no exposed electrical wires.
 Electrical equipment is properly covered and secured from pupil access.
 Lighting appears to be adequate and working properly, including exterior lights.
 Restrooms/Fountains: Restrooms, Sinks/ Fountains X Restrooms in the vicinity of the area being evaluated appear to be accessible during school hours, clean, functional and in compliance with SB 892 (EC Section 35292.5).
 Drinking fountains appear to be accessible and functioning as intended.

-School Facility Conditions and Planned Improve /ements Safety: Fire Safety, Hazardous Materials X The fire equipment and emergency systems appear to be functioning properly.
+Safety: Fire Safety, Hazardous Materials X The fire equipment and emergency systems appear to be functioning properly.
 The fire sprinklers appear to be in working order (e.g. there are no missing or damaged sprinkler heads).
 Emergency alarms appear to be functional.
 Emergency exit signs function as designed, exits are unobstructed.
 There does not appear to be evidence of hazardous materials that may pose a threat to pupils or staff.
-Hazardous chemicals, chemical waste, and flammable materials are stores properly (e.g. locked and labeled properly).
-Structural: Structural Damage, Roofs X C-9: Water leaking in under entry door MPR Kitchen: Kitchen hall roof leak evident.
-There does not appear to be structural damage that has created or could create hazardous or uninhabitable conditions.
+Hazardous checmicals, chemical waste, and flammable materials are stored properly(e.g. locked and labeled properly).
+Structural: Structural Damage, Roofs Х Room 9 Roof has a leak near south entry door Room 10 Small area of siding dryrot

+School Facility Conditions and Planned Improvements There does not appear to be structural damage that has created or could create hazardous or uninhabitable conditions.
 Severe cracks are not evident.
-Ceilings & floors are not sloping or sagging beyond their intended design.
+Ceilings and floors are not sloping or sagging beyond their intended design.
 Posts, beams, supports for portable classrooms, ramps, and other structural building members appear to be intact, secure and functional as designed.
-There is not visible evidence of severe cracks, dry rot, mold, or damage that undermines the structural components.
+There is no visible evidence of severe cracks, dry rot, mold or damage that undermines the structural components.
 Roof systems appear to be functioning properly.
-External: Playground/School Grounds, Windows/ Doors/Gates/Fences Х The playground equipment and school grounds in the vicinity of the area being evaluated appear to be clean, safe, and functional.
+External: Playground/School Grounds, Windows/ Doors/Gates/Fences X the playground equipment and school grounds in the vicinity of the area being evaluated appear to be clean, safe, and functional.
 Conditions that pose a safety and/or security risk are not evident.
-There is no exposed broken glass accessible to pupils and staff.
-Exterior doors and ages are functioning and do not pose a security risk.
+There is no exposed broken glass accessible to pupils and staff. exterior doors and gates are functioning and do not pose a security risk.